-Planning a trip to the Gold Coast in Queensland and not sure what to see and do?
-Follow this 5-day see-it-all itinerary and make the most of your Gold Coast Holiday.
+If planning a trip to the Gold Coast in Queensland and not sure what to see and do, follow this 5-day see-it-all itinerary and travel the most on your Gold Coast Holiday.

 As I explored its one neighbourhood after the other, I realised that the Gold Coast had much more to offer than what I had initially thought it will.
 It wasn’t just another laid-back beach towns in Australia (which in fact it was) but much more than that.
 There were nature trails, beaches, crazy unheard-of-before adventure tours, beautiful wildlife, cafes, casinos and everything else you can think of — and to actually see it all, I had to in-fact extend my holiday and stay back another 3 nights.

-So out of many different experiences, laughter, confusion, memories and my 8-day stay in the Gold Coast, these are a few handpicked experiences I would recommend you to try.
+So out of many different experiences, laughter, confusion, memories and my 8-day Gold Coast itinerary, these are a few handpicked experiences I would recommend you to try.
 What I also recommend is staying for at least 5 days in Gold Coast to be able to soak it all in well!

 5 Days In Gold Coast: Itinerary

 Fueling Up At Cafe D’Bar

 About 15min drive from the Gold Coast Airport lies one of the serenest and most popular surfing beaches — the Snapper Rocks and about 1-minute drive away from the beach is the traditional D-Bar cafe.

 Next, Spend A Few Morning Hours At Snapper Rocks To Get Your Bearing

 If you’re into surfing, there can’t be a better place than the Snapper Rocks in the entire Gold Coast to try it, and even if not, it’s still a great place to watch others surfing as you relax and unwind.
 If you’re lucky, you might also spot whale further out in the ocean.